 Managed service providers that offer an a la carte option will give you the flexibility and customizability that you need.
 Every single client gets their own personalized package according to what they need.

 Prices are marked up by the provider so that they make a profit.
 If flexibility is required in your IT support needs, the a la carte pricing model may be right for you.
 However, some small- to medium-sized business owners don’t know enough about IT support to design their own packages and end up putting something together that doesn’t really fulfill their needs.
 This is both ineffective for the client and a waste of time for the provider.

 A pricing model growing in popularity is the flat fee model.
-Rather than selling each component of IT services separately, providers charge one flat fee for a defined list of service, regardless of how much and how little is used.
+Rather than selling each component of IT services separately, providers charge one flat fee for a defined list of services, regardless of how much and how little is used.

 This allows the provider to become their client’s IT solution for everything.
 Flat fees vary from client to client and margins may be different.
 The fee offered to a client depends on the approximate cost of delivery for each user.
 IT services are sold as a complete package so the prices for each service usually aren’t considered.